anju0422/Brazilian-Ecommerce-Retailer-EDA/README.md

 <hr>

+Time zone in which most Brazilian customers tend to buy

 [![Capture11.png](https://i.postimg.cc/hv77TMXG/Capture11.png)](https://postimg.cc/Lg2XMtBd)

 * The data shows that the highest number of orders (38,361) were placed during the afternoon, indicating that a significant portion of